 D. Extraterritorial obligations

 38. Extraterritorial obligations are of particular significance to the implementation of Covenant obligations relating to land.
 Land transfers are quite often financed or fostered by international actors, be they public investors such as development banks financing development projects requiring land such as dams, or renewable energy parks or private investors.
 In reviews of States parties’ reports, the Committee has encountered an increasing number of references to the negative impact on individuals’, groups’ and indigenous peoples’ access to productive resources as a result of international investment negotiations, agreements and practices, including in the form of public-private partnerships between State agencies and foreign private investors.
-In light of those considerations, States parties should take the necessary steps to prevent human rights violations abroad by non-State actors over which they can exercise influence, without infringing the sovereignty or diminishing the obligations of the host States.
+In light of those considerations, States parties should take the necessary steps to prevent human rights violations abroad by non-State actors over which they can exercise influence, without infringing the sovereignty or diminishing the obligations of the host States and in line with the provisions of the Articles on Responsibility of States for Internationally Wrongful Acts.

 Extraterritorial obligation to respect